DJ-github88/Descension/vtt-react/SPELL_WIZARD_DOCUMENTATION.md

 **Spell Card Formatting:**
 - **Stat Penalty**: `"Agility: -2 Agility decrease"`
-- **Charmed (Complex)**: `"Charmed (friendly) - target regards you as a friend but maintains free will (cannot attack charmer, cannot be commanded to self-harm, retains memory of actions) - moderate complexity commands (max 3 commands) - Wisdom save DC 15 (negated on save), save when given harmful command"`
+- **Charmed (Complex)**: `"Charmed (friendly) - target regards you as a friend but maintains free will (cannot attack charmer, cannot be commanded to self-harm, retains memory of actions) - moderate complexity commands (max 3 commands) - Spirit save DC 15 (negated on save), save when given harmful command"`
 - **Duration**: `"Duration: 3 rounds"`
 - **Dispellable**: `"Can be dispelled"`